Activists wary of broader law enforcement after Capitol riot

 “Surveillance tactics and the eye of our law enforcement have always been trained on communities of color.
 Particularly Black communities,” Nelson said.

-Muslim Americans believe they’ve felt particular scrutiny since 9/11, including after the Patriot Act, legislation that afforded law enforcement new counterterrorism authority, as well as less intrusive initiatives like the Obama-era program designed to counter violent extremism across different movements.
+Muslim Americans believe they’ve felt particular scrutiny since 9/11, including after the Patriot Act, legislation that afforded law enforcement new counterterrorism authority, as well as less intrusive initiatives like the Obama-era program designed to counter violent extremism.

 Counterterrorism experts defend the Patriot Act and similar investigative tools, including sting operations, as having prevented an untold number of attacks.
 Yet many Muslims still regard those actions as having unfairly infringed upon the privacy of many Americans.

 All the while, the threat of white nationalism continued to grow inside the U.S., prompting debate over a perceived double standard when it comes to the terrorism label, and tough questions for law enforcement about whether it has been sufficiently attuned to a domestic extremism surge that has been recently responsible for greater casualties in the U.S. than international terrorism.